India's Prime Minister Modi to repeal controversial farm laws following more than a year of protests – KION546

 India’s Prime Minister Modi to repeal controversial farm laws following more than a year of protests

-India’s Prime Minister Narendra Modi said Friday he would repeal three controversial agricultural laws that sparked more than a year of protests from farmers.
+India’s Prime Minister Narendra Modi said Friday he would repeal three contentious agricultural laws that sparked more than a year of protests, in a rare apparent climb down ahead of pivotal state elections.

 “Today I have come to tell you, the whole country, that we have decided to withdraw all three agricultural laws,” Modi said in an address to the nation, adding the process will be completed in a parliamentary session later this month.

 Modi acknowledged the importance of farmers and the challenges they have faced.
-He said it was a priority issue for his ruling Bharatiya Janata Party.
+He said it was a priority issue for his ruling Bharatiya Janata Party (BJP).

 “In this great campaign to improve the condition of the farmers, three agricultural laws were brought in the country,” Modi said.